MackNcD/DiceWords_App/README.md

 ```
 This will install the dependancies.
 Then you can open main.py and run it in windows studio code.

-Ask for @Note, @MackNcD, or @Gille
+Questions?
+Discord, ask for @MackNcD, @Gille, or @Note

-EDIT: There's doubles of the shapes files Austin